inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 #### Laser (fire)
 *   Start a turn and wait for all players to move.
 Then the playerLasers should fire.
 Then the lasers from wall should fire.

-#### Menu-screen
-*   Aa screen with a roll-down menu and start and exit buttons should show.
-*   Choose your board by choosing from the roll-down menu then click start.
-The board should show with players on it.

 #### Showing cards
 *   Nine cards should be displayed to you when you start the game.